The Deer Hunter: Top-ten lists

-Academy Award-winning film director Miloš Forman and Academy Award-nominated actor Mickey Rourke consider The Deer Hunter to be one of the greatest films of all time.Presentation of the film by Mickey Rourke.
-Video located on The Deer Hunter Blu-ray.
+Academy Award-winning film director Miloš Forman and Academy Award-nominated actor Mickey Rourke consider The Deer Hunter to be one of the greatest films of all time.

 Revisionism following Heaven's Gate

 Cimino's next film, Heaven's Gate (1980), debuted to lacerating reviews and took in only $3 million in ticket sales, effectively leaving United Artists bankrupt.
 The failure of Heaven's Gate led several critics to revise their positions on The Deer Hunter.
 Canby said in his famous review of Heaven's Gate, "[The film] fails so completely that you might suspect Mr. Cimino sold his soul to the Devil to obtain the success of The Deer Hunter, and the Devil has just come around to collect."

 Andrew Sarris wrote in his review of Heaven's Gate, "I'm a little surprised that many of the same critics who lionized Cimino for The Deer Hunter have now thrown him to the wolves with equal enthusiasm."
 Sarris added, "I was never taken in ...
 Hence, the stupidity and incoherence in Heaven's Gate came as no surprise since very much the same stupidity and incoherence had been amply evident in The Deer Hunter."

-In his book Final Cut: Dreams and Disaster in the Making of Heaven's Gate, Steven Bach wrote, "critics seemed to feel obliged to go on the record about The Deer Hunter, to demonstrate that their critical credentials were un-besmirched by having been, as Andrew Sarris put it, 'taken in.'"
+In his book Final Cut: Dreams and Disaster in the Making of Heaven's Gate, Steven Bach wrote, "Critics seemed to feel obliged to go on the record about The Deer Hunter, to demonstrate that their critical credentials were un-besmirched by having been, as Andrew Sarris put it, 'taken in'."

 Film critic Mark Kermode described Deer Hunter as "a genuinely terrible film".

-However, many critics, including David Thomson and A. O. Scott, maintain that The Deer Hunter is still a great film, the power of which has not diminished.
+However, many critics, including David Thomson and A. O. Scott, maintain that The Deer Hunter is a great film, the power of which has not diminished.